soccermaganti/377-FinalProject/README.md

 Final Project CS 377 <br>
 Rust Implementation of Project 1

+# About the project
+  - This project was basically about implementing a data structure called an inverted index.
+From Wikipedia, “an inverted index is a database index storing a mapping from content, such as words or numbers, to its locations in a table, or a document or a set of documents.”
+There are many applications to this data structure as it is a central component of a typical search engine indexing algorithm.
+[5] A goal of a search engine implementation is to optimize the speed of the query: find the documents where word X occurs.

 # How to Run the Project
 1) Download the project and open it in any coding base you want.
 2) Open up the terminal and type in `rustc main.rs`